OUR STUDIO FACULTY

 Robin has been teaching yoga in Park Slope and NYC since 1999.
 She comes from an educational publishing background (English Language Arts for grades K-8, with a specialization in primary grade reading), and in publishing has edited and project managed everything from NYC test prep materials to phonics practice books to reading basals for grades K-12.

-When he’s not teaching, Angus loves playing music, taking photos, writing, and canoeing.
+When he’s not teaching, he’s often playing the piano, going for a run, taking photos, or canoeing.